thunderdunk/wpalchemy-flexslider/README.md

 ## WPAlchemy-Flexslider Combo

-### Using WPAlchemy custom metaboxes to create a custom slideshow for your WordPress theme.
+### Uses WPAlchemy custom metaboxes to create a custom slideshow for your WordPress theme.

-*This is still in progress and is not in any way stable.
+*This is still in progress and is not in any way stable or useful.
 Please hold off on any complaints.*

 **Must have WPAlchemy setup in theme**